 Earlier this week, Apple released iOS 15 and other vulnerabilities to all users worldwide.
 Now, a security researcher claims that Apple snubbed him on a zero-day vulnerability he reported and that the company has not yet fixed three other zero-day vulnerabilities that are also present in iOS 15.

-In a blog post writes Security researcher illusionofchaos talks about his "frustrating experience participating in the Apple Security Bounty Program."
-The program offers independent researchers rewards for finding and reporting vulnerabilities in Apple's operating systems.
-Now the researcher writes that he reported four zero-day vulnerabilities to Apple between March 10 and May 4.
+In a blog post writes Security researcher illusionofchaos reports his "frustrating experience participating in the Apple Security Bounty Program."
+The program offers rewards to independent researchers for finding and reporting vulnerabilities in Apple's operating systems.
+Now, the researcher writes that he reported four zero-day vulnerabilities to Apple between March 10 and May 4.
 One of these vulnerabilities was patched in iOS 14.7.
-But the researcher claims that Apple "decided to cover it up and not list it on the security content page."
+However, the researcher claims that Apple "decided to cover it up and not list it on the security content page."

 When I confronted them about it, they apologized, assured me it was a processing issue, and promised to list it on the security content page of the next update.
 Since then, there have been three updates, and each time the promise has been broken.